robbie321/FantasyGolf/CLOUDFLARE_SETUP_GUIDE.md

 # CloudFlare Setup Guide for Hosting Ireland Domains

-This guide will walk you through moving your `fantasyfairways.ie` and `fantasyfairways.co.uk` domains from Hosting Ireland to CloudFlare for geo-detection and CDN benefits.
+This guide will walk you through moving your `fantasyfairway.ie` and `fantasyfairway.co.uk` domains from Hosting Ireland to CloudFlare for geo-detection and CDN benefits.

 ## Overview